See our current COVID-19 protocols here

 Hyperhidrosis (excessive sweating) affects nearly 1% of the population in the United States – but it does not need to affect you!
 Dr. Donaldson uses Botox to stop excessive sweating under the arms, on the palms of the hands, the soles of the feet and the face.

-For over ten years, Botox has become a well-established treatment for hyperhidrosis.
+For more than ten years, Botox has become a well-established treatment for hyperhidrosis.
 Columbus, Ohio patients find it to be safe and effective, with no downtime or recovery and usually lasting for six months.
-Most patients’ only regret is that they didn’t try it sooner…
+Most patients’ only regret is that they didn’t try it sooner.

 Sweat is produced by the eccrine glands that lie on the undersurface of the skin.
 When Botox is placed in the skin, these glands relax and are unable to produce sweat.
-The effect is dryness!
+The effect is dryness that lasts!

 Botox injection is a 10-15 minute office procedure, depending on the size of the affected area.
 Dr. Donaldson insists on maximum comfort and he uses a state-of-the-art combination of anesthetic cream and cold therapy to numb the treatment sites before injection.
 Botox takes 2-3 days to begin working, and the most common side effect is mild bruising.

 Have additional questions regarding our hyperhidrosis treatments and how we can help you handle excess sweating?
 Get in touch with Dr. Donaldson or Dr. Sieffert today!